A Virtual Stroll Around the Walls of Chester

 interior of glynne arms

-The bar of the Glynne Arms sometime in the 1950s.
+The bar of the Glynne Arms sometime during the 1950s.
+Note the bagatelle table.
+This cutting from the

 Do you have any more information about this old pub?